Internal Audit Service

 Download a campus map.

-Welcome to the Joint Internal Audit Unit for Swansea and Cardiff universities.
+Welcome to the Internal Audit Service for Swansea University.

-We are the Joint Internal Audit Unit (AUDIT), an independent function providing an internal audit service to management and the Councils of both Swansea and Cardiff universities.
+We are the Internal Audit Service (AUDIT), an independent function providing an internal audit service to management and the Council of Swansea University.
 This is achieved through the review of the effective operation of financial and operational control systems.
 We plan and carryout internal audits of Swansea University schools and departments.

 According to the Institute of Internal Auditors (IIA), “internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organisation’s operations.
 It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.”